melwindmello/Hyperledger-Fabric-Kubernetes-Deployment/README.md

 This has the artifacts required to deploy a Hyperledger Fabric network on a Kubernetes cluster of 1 Manager node and 2 Worker nodes.
 Deployed this on Google Cloud Platform.

+Changes in this branch have been tested on Fabric version 1.2.0

 TODO:
 Add the steps and commands required to accomplish this.